 Here are the easy steps of how to peel and cut a butternut squash for this recipe:

 - Place squash on it’s side and cut off both ends (both the top and the bottom).
-You are going to want a very sharp knife to do this!
+You are going to want a very sharp knife to do this and a cutting board!

 - Using a good vegetable peeler, peel the skin off.
 I usually start at the top and peel half-way down around the entire squash, then flip it around and peel the bottom half.
 You can do whatever works for you!